roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-20-wordless-roof.md

 With faintly dyed face, she smiled.
 Truly... cute.
 "Let's stay together forever.
 From now on too—always and forever..."
 'Uh-huh...'
-I touched her lips slowly enough to feel as the sweat made its way down faster.
+I touched her lips slowly enough to feel as the perspiration made its way down faster.
 My eyes arbitrarily closed, as I bite into the soft, warm happiness.
 The voice of cicada had drifted somewhere far away.